deneb-viz/deneb-viz.github.io/blog/2025-07-17-certification-1-8.md

 hide_table_of_contents: false
 ---

 Version 1.8 is a maintenance update to Deneb, which brings Deneb up to the latest Microsoft APIs and certification standards and updates the current Vega and Vega-Lite runtimes.
-It also prepares the v1 codebase for the end of feature development and long-term continuity of service, while fixing several minor but long-standing bugs.
+It also prepares the v1 codebase for the end of feature development and long-term service continuity, while addressing several minor but long-standing bugs.

 <!-- truncate -->